corcor27/Introduction_to_R/_episodes/14-filesystems.md

 This error is telling us that we tried to use a binary operator (+) on a non-numeric argument (my_name + "your surname").

-We know that we are dealing with characters, in R the '+' is an operator that runs on numeric variables only.
+We know that we are dealing with characters, in R the '+' is an operator that does not work with characters.
 For characters we need to use the method paste().
 Try:

 ```
 my_name <- paste(my_name, "your surname")